 Tay was an embarrassment for Microsoft in the eyes of many commentators.
 How could they not have predicted and protected her from bad human teachers?
 Why didn’t Tay’s human programmers teach her what not to say?
 It certainly involved a lack of research, since bots like @oliviataters have been more successful and even benefited from a shared list of banned words that could easily be added to their algorithms.

 In addition to these oversights, Tay’s failure may also have been caused by a lack of diversity in Microsoft’s programmers and team leaders.

 Programming and bias

 Humans are at the heart of any computer program.
 Algorithms for computers to follow are all written in programming languages, which translate instructions from human language into the computing language of binary numerals, 0’s and 1’s.
 Algorithms and programs are selective and reflect personal decision-making.
 There are usually different ways they could have been written.

 Computer programming languages like Python, C++, and Java are written in source code.
 Writing programs, sometimes just called “coding,” is an intermediary step between human language and the binary language that computers understand.
 Learning programming languages takes time and dedication.
 To learn to be a computer programmer, you either have to feel driven to teach yourself on your own equipment, or you have to be taught to program – and this is still not common in US schools.

-Because computer programmers are self-selected this way, and because many people think of the typical “tech geeks” as white and male (as suggested by the Google Image search on the left), people who end up learning computer programming in the US are more likely to be white than any other race, and are more likely to identify as male than any other gender.
+Because computer programmers are self-selected this way, and because many people think of the typical tech geeks as white and male (as suggested by the Google Image search to the right), people who end up learning computer programming in the US are more likely to be white than any other race, and are more likely to identify as male than any other gender.

 How can computers carry bias?